cds-hooks/docs/docs/specification/current.md

 ### Explicit reject with override reasons

 A CDS client can inform the service when a card was rejected by POSTing an outcome of `overridden` along with an `overrideReason` to the service's feedback endpoint.
-The CDS Client may enable the clinician to supplement the `overrideReason` with a free text comment, supplied to the CDS Service in `overrideReason.userComment`.
+The CDS Client may enable the clinician to provide an additional `overrideReason` or to supplement the `overrideReason` with a free text comment, supplied to the CDS Service in `overrideReason.userComment`.

 #### OverrideReason